 The Analysis widget provides an easy way to use ArcGIS Online or ArcGIS Enterprise spatial analysis tools in your application.
-With 25 analysis tools, the same as those in the ArcGIS Online Map Viewer, you can configure one tool per widget or multiple tools in a widget.
+With 25 analysis tools, you can configure one tool or multiple tools in a widget.
 See the Perform analysis section of the ArcGIS Online help for an introduction to spatial analysis, the license requirements to access analysis tools, and details about the usage of each tool.
 If you're a developer, you can access these tools via web APIs.
 For more information, see Spatial analysis service REST API.

 Using a spatial analysis service consumes credits.
 For more information on credits, see Service credits overview.

 Analysis tools must have access to the data used by the layers and services on which you run them.
 If you use ArcGIS Server map or feature services, the analysis tools must have access to the data; therefore, the URL to the service must be a public URL or be on the same network as your portal.

 - Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.

 - Tools are listed alphabetically in the configuration window.
 Choose the tools you want to include in the widget.

 - Click the settings icon next to your selected tool.
 The following options are available: